code-and-effect/effective_datatables/README.md

 Each filter has a name and a default/fallback value.
 If the form is submitted blank, the default values are used.

+effective_datatables looks at the default value, and tries to cast the incoming (String) value into that datatype.

 This ensures that calling `filters[:name]` always return a value.
 The default can be nil.

+You can override the parsing on a per-filter basis.

 Unlike `scope`s, the filters are NOT automatically applied to your collection.
 You are responsible for considering `filters` in your collection block.